glouppe/info8010-deep-learning/lecture12.md

 - Understanding Deep Learning book
 - Continuous : infinite noise levels https://www.youtube.com/watch?v=wMmqCMwuM2Q (build some intuition first)

-Check SSI2023 talk for updates
+- Check SSI2023 talk for updates
+- Rewrite to better match the sidenotes
-Give more intuition about the score function and about the annealing schedule
+- Give more intuition about the score function and about the annealing schedule

 ---